kvhng/H-M-Seasonal-Trends-Analysis/README.md

 * Shorts exhibited the most dramatic seasonal swing of any product, with transaction volume **increasing an average of 738% between March and June across 2019 and 2020,** reflecting exceptional customer demand heading into summer.

-* Jacket transactions peaked consistently during fall (September–November), **recording a 96% transaction increase in 2019**
+* Jacket transactions peaked consistently during fall (September–November), **recording a 96% transaction increase in 2019**.

 ### Product Performance

 * **Trousers led all products in transaction volume and revenue** across the entire 25 month period, accounting for 13% of total transactions and approximately 17% of the revenue.

 * **Trousers, Blouses, Tops, T-shirts, and Bras held top 10 positions for both revenue and transaction volume** across all 25 months.
-At the same time, these products exhibited stable performance, reflecting no meaningful seasonal variation, hence **making them year-round staples**
+At the same time, these products exhibited stable performance, reflecting no meaningful seasonal variation, hence **making them year-round staples**.

 * **Jackets rank in the top 5 for revenue** despite sitting outside the top 10 for transaction volume, reflecting a high price point that generates outsized revenue relative to purchase frequency.